• Skip to primary navigation

 • ¼ cup grated parmesan

-• 1 ¼ cups white cheddar & gruyere cheese blend, shredded, divided use (I bought a block at Trader Joes)
+• 1 ¼ cups white cheddar and gruyere cheese blend (grated/shredded), divided use

 • 1 tablespoon finely chopped flat-leaf parsley, for a little extra for garnish